OMF-Film

 Filmed as a one-off, and with a live action intro when screened at Maj Gethin Thomas' final Southport service, interest was so high that a limited edition DVD was commissioned which sold out in record time.

-Appropriately, profit from the DVD was donated back to the Salvation Army, starting a charity donation trend that would become an essential element of OMF production.
+Appropriately, profit from the 7 Years in Southport DVD was donated back to the Salvation Army, starting a charity donation trend that would become an essential element of OMF production.

 none